djeada/Frontend-Notes/README.md

 | 12 | [Quizzes](notes/12_quizes.md) | [Corrected answers and new questions](notes/revisions/12_quizzes.md) |
 | 13 | [Additional resources](notes/13_additional_resources.md) | [How to evaluate tools, licensing, and maintenance](notes/revisions/13_additional_resources.md) |

 For an overview of the revision scope and a per-chapter change list, see the [revision index](notes/revisions/README.md).
-Three editable, locally hosted SVG diagrams explain the [CSS cascade](assets/diagrams/css-cascade.svg), [UX iteration](assets/diagrams/ux-loop.svg), and [HTTPS request lifecycle](assets/diagrams/request-lifecycle.svg).
+Three editable, locally hosted SVG conceptual diagrams explain the [CSS cascade](assets/diagrams/css-cascade.svg), [UX iteration](assets/diagrams/ux-loop.svg), and [HTTPS request lifecycle](assets/diagrams/request-lifecycle.svg).
 Their source and editing guidance are in the [diagram project](projects/diagrams/README.md).

 ## How to study effectively